 Scaffolding Level

-The first requirement of setting up a scaffold is to have a firm foundation.
-For this, the scaffolder uses a proper level, which ensures that the pieces are plumb and horizontally straight.
-An efficient level of 3-foot will suffice for scaffolding.
-In some cases, a small bob level works even better because of its convenient portability.
+The first requirement of setting up a scaffold is a firm foundation.
+The scaffolder uses a proper level, ensuring the pieces are plumb and horizontally straight.
+An efficient level of 3 feet will suffice for scaffolding.
+Sometimes, a trim bob level works even better because of its convenient portability.

 Scaffolding Measuring Tape

-A measuring tape is used to estimate the requisite scaffolding height and square up the related frames.
-It also helps in computing the distance between the building and the scaffold, ensuring the uniformity of assembled pieces.
-Further, if a worker needs to make planks himself, he will need to take measurements for the required size.
+A measuring tape estimates the requisite scaffolding height and squares up the related frames.
+It also helps compute the distance between the building and the scaffold, ensuring the uniformity of assembled pieces.
+Further, if a worker needs to make planks, he must take measurements for the required size.

 Scaffolding Socket Set